You know things have gotten bad when the Episcopal Diocese of Virginia tacitly approves of adultery.

 And for the record, any such decision has to be approved by Susan Goff.
 As Ecclesiastical Authority for the diocese, Title IV makes her directly and personally responsible for this outrageous state of affairs.
 She is responsible, and she needs to be removed from office, NOW.

 As to intake officer Sven van Baars, staff at Anglican Watch have personally dealt with him.
 It is our belief that he is morally bankrupt and unwilling to follow church canons; this decision confirms that, since by definition he is also part of the reference panel.
 He is another one where the sooner he makes himself scarce the better off we will all be.
 And it is profoundly arrogant for van Baars to turn his back on victims of abuse, all while coddling the perpetrator.
-Jesus would have little use for such stumbling blocks, not to mention choice words.
+Jesus would have little use — not to mention choice words — for such stumbling blocks.

 A word to the inevitable lawyers: These are all allegations, and we have not independently verified them.
 But we find the videos, emails, and other evidence convincing and compelling.
 Several of these are included at the end of the post.
 Be sure to check out the videos.